DataCurationNetwork/curation-curriculum/Specialized Data Types/readme.md

 **Citation and Reuse:** The materials are available for reuse by the broader community under a Creative Commons Attribution 4.0 license (CC-BY).
 Each data type has a unique citation that should be used when reusing those materials including a DOI pointing the archived copy of the materials (see below).

-**Archived Copies and Ongoing Development:** PDF copies of most files that were part of the IMLS funded project are also available and archived with the University of Minnesota Digital Conservancy Data Curation Network Collection [add link].
+**Archived Copies and Ongoing Development:** PDF copies of most files that were part of the IMLS funded project are also available and archived with the University of Minnesota Digital Conservancy Data Curation Network Collection [[link](https://hdl.handle.net/11299/265761)].
 The GitHub files are the dynamic versions of the curriculum that might be updated and revised as the curriculum is iterated upon.

 **Project Design Team:**